wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 % vonage config:set --apiKey=12345 --apiSecret=abcde
 ```

-Success.

-You got this!
+Success, you got this!
 In case you forgot a Vonage command, you can use the help flag:

 ```shell
 % vonage --help